-Colombian Gross Domestic Product (GDP) grew at 1.8 percent in 2017, slower than previous year growth rates, but still higher than other Latin American economies.
-Millions of Colombians have moved out of poverty and into the low and middle income classes.
+Colombian Gross Domestic Product (GDP) grew at 2.7 percent in 2018.
+Millions of Colombians have moved out of poverty and into the low and middle-income classes.
 These income adjustments have resulted in more household disposable income and changes in eating patterns, such as shifting diets from vegetable to animal proteins.
 For example, poultry consumption has almost doubled in the last ten years.
 Increasing demand for consumer-ready products has stimulated growth in fast food chain restaurants.
-This has impacted the food industry sector dramatically with food manufacturers desperately seeking a variety of high quality raw materials to adapt to changing consumer tastes and preferences.
+This has affected the food industry sector dramatically with food manufacturers desperately seeking a variety of high quality raw materials to adapt to changing consumer tastes and preferences.